 Sex determination is the process that establishes whether an embryo will become male or female.
 Sex determination and the resulting sexual differentiation are fundamental aspects of normal development, and they profoundly shape the anatomy, physiology, and behavior of nearly all animal species.
 Moreover, disorders of sexual differentiation (DSDs) are among the most common congenital syndromes and often have serious medical and social consequences.
 Research in the Zarkower laboratory aims to uncover the molecular and genetic mechanisms that underlie sexual development.
-To accomplish this goal we study model organisms in which powerful genetic, genomic, and molecular approaches are possible, primarily the nematode worm C. elegans and the mouse.
+To accomplish this goal we study sexual development in the mouse, where powerful genetic, genomic, and molecular approaches are possible and much of the biology is similar to that of humans.

-We have identified a number of human and mouse genes that related to dsx and mab-3.
+Our work focuses largely on a family of genes we discovered that are widely conserved in sexual development.
 One of these, DMRT1, maps to a short region of human chromosome 9 that is required for male development.
 We made a mouse "knockout" of Dmrt1 and found that it causes testis defects similar to those of humans with deletions of chromosome 9.
-Much recent evidence has implicated Dmrt1 and its close homologs in vertebrate sex determination, in birds, reptiles, fish, and amphibians.
-We are using genomic approaches including ChIP-chip, ChIP-seq, and expression profiling, coupled with conditional gene targeting and structural biology to understand how DMRT1 controls testis development and to identify the genes regulated by DMRT1.
-This work is ongoing but has already yielded important insights into germ cell pluripotency, testicular germ cell cancer, cell fate reprogramming, and regulation of meiosis.
+Much evidence has implicated Dmrt1 and its close homologs in vertebrate sex determination, in birds, reptiles, fish, and amphibians.
+Recently we found that the sexual identify of cells in the gonad has to be actively maintained even in adults, and that disrupting this maintenance can cause cells to “switch” sex through a process of cell fate reprogramming.
+To better understand how gonadal cell fates are controlled we are using genomic approaches including ChIP-seq, Hi-ChIP and expression profiling, coupled with conditional gene targeting and structural biology.
+This work is ongoing but has already yielded important insights into testicular germ cell cancer, germ line stem cells, cell fate reprogramming, and regulation of meiosis.

 Murphy, M.W., Lee, J.K., Rojo, S., Gearhart, M.D., Kurahashi, K., Banerjee, S., Loeuille, G.-A., Bashamboo, A., McElreavey, K., Zarkower, D., Aihara, H., and Bardwell, V.J.
 (2015) An ancient protein-DNA interaction underlying metazoan sex determination.
 Nature Structural and Molecular Biology 22:442-451.